jiajunhe98/Probabilistic-Graphical-Models-and-Gaussian-Mixture-Models/README.md

-# Probabilistic Graphical Models: Notes and Examples
+# Probabilistic Graphical Models & Gaussian Mixture Models

 This repository summaries basic principles and technologies in Probabilistic Graphical Models and uses Gaussian Mixture Models as an example to illustrate these basic ideas.